- Off road parking

 Five bedrooms with en-suite shower, basin and WC: 3 x double, 1 x twin, 1 x family room with 1 single and 1 double.
 Kitchen with dining area (seats 4).
 Sitting room with dining area (seats 6).

 Oil central heating.
 Electric range with gas hob, microwave, fridge, TV with Free-to-air channels, DVD, CD/radio, selection of books and games.
 Fuel and power inc. in rent April - Sept inclusive, €30 supplement payable directly to owner Oct - March inclusive.
 Bed linen and towels inc. in rent.
 Ample off road parking.
 Lawned garden and patio to front with furniture and BBQ.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop 3 mins walk, pub 1 mile.
 Note: Property accepts max.
 8 people.
-Note: Use of owner's freezer and tumble dryer by prior arrangement.
+Note: Use of owner's freezer by prior arrangement.

 - Last minute